Erdeniin Tobchi

+Publication history

 The Erdeniin Tobchi is commonly called The Chronicles of Sagang Sechen.
 A first translation into a western language (German) was published by the Moravian missionary Isaac Jacob Schmidt in 1829.
 The English translation by John Krueger is called The Bejeweled Summary of the Origin of the Khan: A History of the Eastern Mongols to 1662.

+Reception

 It is generally regarded by nearly all ancient Mongolists as a primary source of accurate Mongol history.
 The names in this work were reputed to be uncorrupted.
 Erdeniin Tobchis records of Mongol rulers were so different from Altan Tobchi in Mongolian and Habib al-siyar, Zafarnama in Persian that modern Mongolists consider Saghang Sechen's records to be inaccurate.